FriedDruit/tri-perfect/README.md

 - .....
 ---

-- The first js file works but is very slow
+- The tri.js file works but is very slow
 - adding ways to cut down on calculations